dhruvbpatel/LotteryGenerator/README.md

 # LotteryGenerator
-A basic Lottery Generator app which generate random number and checks again your input
+A basic Lottery Generator app which generates a random number and checks again your input